Louise Home Hospital and Residence Hall: History

 The original Louise Home was established in the Goose Hollow neighborhood of Portland, Oregon by William G. McLaren, who wanted to create awareness for unwed mothers.
 The home is believed to have taken its name from the house's first donor, or that of the sellers of the original home.
-The organization was run by Albertina Kerr.
-Kerr died of typhus in 1911, after which her husband Alexander donated the home to the Pacific Coast Rescue and Protective Society.
+The home was run by the Albertina Kerr Nursery.

 The Louise Home Hospital and Residence Hall was built in 1925 on a 17 acre plot of land in Gresham due to an increased need for boarding and medical care for unwed pregnant women, single mothers, and children.
 The Louise Home was the center of the campus, housing unwed young women, though additional buildings served as the Albertina Kerr Nursery and the Wynne Watts School, an educational institute for women.
 The Louise Home had its own self-sustaining farm that provided meat, dairy products, eggs, fruit, and vegetables for the residents.